 “Benteen, come on, be quick.
 Bring packs.” — George A. Custer (at Little Bighorn)

-“It is a Good Day to Die” is one of many examples of my changing a context to borrow one myth to leverage another in order to release a new energy that can then be examined.
-I stopped work on this comment on ambitions and mortality in 1995 due to demands for its exhibition, and finally completed it in 2015.
-It borrows the subject, pose and symbolism from Andrea Mantegna’s “San Sebastian”, while recasting Custer as poster child for American arrogance.
+“It is a Good Day to Die” is one of many examples of my changing a context to borrow one myth to leverage another in order to release new energy that can then be examined.
+I stopped work on this comment on ambitions and mortality in 1995 due to demands for its exhibition and finally completed it in 2015.
+It borrows the subject, pose, and symbolism from Andrea Mantegna’s “San Sebastian”, while recasting Custer as a poster child for American arrogance.
 This fell out of my interest in Native culture that began when teenage-me went with church missionaries out West to convert the Red Man, but returned with the opposite result.
 “It is a good day to die,” is a classic Lakota rallying cry.
 Custer’s mismatched uniform comments on the Civil War surplus he and other Indian fighters were expected to use against sometimes superior armaments.